Mahmoudkandiel/Tracking/README.md

 ## Tracker

 - CSRT Tracker is used in this project, Since it have the best accuracy among other trackers
+- The CSRT algorithm utilizes color channel information to handle appearance changes caused by illumination variations.
+It models the target object using color features to enhance tracking accuracy.
+Spatial Reliability: Spatial reliability is employed to handle occlusions and non-rigid deformations

 ## Installation